mdbrnowski/codeforces-toolbox/README.md

 ### Testing solution

-`cft test 1234A` downloads (if not yet downloaded) example test and checks if it passes.
-Your solution should be already compiled.
+`cft test 1234A` compiles your solution, downloads (if not yet downloaded) example test and checks if it passes.

 If your current working directory is `some\path\1234` you can type just `cft test A`.